-Projects receiving federal funds that originated from HUD will undergo an asset management review annually throughout the project's affordability period to confirm the project's ability to remain viable throughout the affordability period.
+Projects receiving federal funds that originated from HUD or any LHC resources in the form of soft funds will undergo an asset management review annually throughout the project's affordability period to confirm the project's ability to remain viable throughout the affordability period.
 The asset management assessment is intended to reduce the risk of the recapture of federal funding, or loss of affordable housing units.
 The costs for such a review will be based on the number of project units and is listed below: